code-for-coffee/win10-ubuntu-bash-node-mongo-mysql-env/README.md

 * `sudo apt install mongodb-org-shell`
 * `mongodb-org-mongos`
 * `sudo apt install mongodb-org-tools`
+* To start your server:
+* `sudo service mongodb start`
-* To start your server, you can run the `sudo mongod` command.
+* Alternatively, you can run the `sudo mongod` command.

-* In another terminal window/tab, you can connect to your server using `mongo`.
+To login to MongoDB, you may do so with `mongo`.

-## Installing MySQL
+## 4. Installing MySQL

 MySQL requires that you add a link to Oracle's repositories.
 It is not hosted publically on `apt`.
 First, we'll grab that repository, add it to `apt`, and update `apt` so we can find MySQL.
+This guide installs MySQL 5.7.

 ```bash
 # get the MySQL repository information